NookiDooki/Watchpath/docs/gui.md

   action or by dragging files into the window.

 Make sure Qt (PySide6) and the Ollama CLI are installed in your environment.
 When the GUI starts it creates a `QApplication`, applies the default dark theme, and waits for user input.
+Refer back to the [CLI guide](cli.md) for argument parity and automation-centric usage.

 ## Layout overview